-Born in the south-east Asia, often/mostly feeling like an outsider, I yearned to explore the world beyond.
-All my late teen years and adulthood were spent in various parts of Europe all without my family…by myself.
+Born in the south-east Asia, I yearned to explore the world beyond since an early age.
+All my late teen years and adulthood were spent in various parts of Europe…by myself.
 I learned a lot through struggles and be able to sort things out by my own merits and mistakes as they may be.
 In my early adulthood, I moved to USA and since then have lived in various states mainly driven by changing my interest in education from architecture to computer science.
-Although, at heart, I wanted to be an artist; but that’s crazy!
+Although, at heart, I wanted to be an artist; but that’d be crazy talk!
 How would I support myself away from my family all by myself with very limited means?

-At any rate, after crisscrossing the nation, I ended up settling in the beautiful pacific northwest in the latter part of 90’s; I’ve been here since.
-I raised my son since he was born in Seattle; although we have since moved to the suburbs.
+At any rate, after crisscrossing the nation from one edge to another, I ended up settling in the beautiful pacific northwest in the latter part of 90’s; I’ve been here since.
+I raised my son since he was born in Seattle (we have since moved to the suburbs of Seattle).
 First and foremost, I’ve been a dedicated father; more dedicated to anyone or ~thing I can imagine!

 Speaking of “other professions”, I’ve always been in the high-tech industry (software engineering) since graduating from Cal State.
 Educated as a computer scientist, I have coded millions of lines of code for Windows and Unix platforms, as well as cross-platform (web apps, widgets, apps for mobile devices), but I never claim to be a programmer nor wanted to be one as a professional.
 Mainly because programming is fun!
-If I made a living as a coder, I’d be most likely coding other organizations’/peoples’ ideas, not mine 🙂 So, I’ve been coding my ideas since Freshman in college and been actually selling (some free) my software inventions.
-I code to this day, but not as a programmer, but to keep up with technologies hands-on, and nourish my insatiable hunger for knowledge and creativity.
+If I made a living as a coder, I’d be most likely coding other organizations’/peoples’ ideas, not mine 🙂 I’ve been coding my ideas since Freshman in college and been actually selling (+some free) my software inventions.
+I code to this day, not for profit or earnings, but to keep up with technologies hands-on, and nourish my insatiable hunger for knowledge and creativity…and fun.

-So, as a profession I’m a Business Analyst, Program Manager, and a Project Manager.
-I’ve worked with a local Fortune 500 company based in Redmond for almost 20 years mostly in managing software projects (worth $$$, $$$) and teams near and far.
-My first few years was managing QA and Test Automation for various products.
-I mostly enjoyed making others better at work through managing and mentoring them regardless of reporting structure.
+So, as a profession I’m a Business Analyst, Program Manager, Project Manager, Product Owner, Scrum Master.
+I’ve worked as an senior employee with a local Fortune 100 company based in Redmond for almost 20 years mostly in managing software projects and teams near and far.
+I continue to work for the company as a consultant to this day.

-I do try to tickle my creative faculty with hobbies (creating music e2e, painting, drawing, crafting, sculpting, sports, etc. etc.) while still being a “student” for life by investing time/money to bolster my professional skills with some of the latest technologies (IoT, Data Science, AI, and more).
+I tickle my creative faculty with hobbies (creating music e2e, painting, drawing, crafting, sculpting, sports, etc. etc.) while still being a learner for life by investing time/money to bolster my professional skills with some of the latest technologies (IoT, Cloud, Data Science, AI, and more).